Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Related Work

 \section{Related Work}

-Training a high-quality visual system usually requires an ample number of annotated training set with many shots per category~\cite{RussakovskyDSKS15ImageNet,Krizhevsky2017ImageNet}, and directly training a model over few-shot classes is prone to over-fit.
-Few-shot learning (FSL) proposes to transfer the inductive bias from a labeled data-rich base class set to a few-shot task with novel classes~\cite{Fei-FeiFP06One,FinnAL17Model,LiZCL17Meta,Nichol2018On,Lee2018Gradient,Antoniou2018How}.
-Meta-learning becomes an effective tool for FSL, and one main thread of it meta-learns discriminative feature embeddings~\cite{SnellSZ17Prototypical,Oreshkin2018TADAM,Rusu2018Meta,Scott2018Adapted,Lee2019Meta,YeHZS2018Learning}, so that with the help of non-parametric nearest neighbor classifier, novel class instances could be recognized given a few labeled examples.
-FSL has been achieved promising results in various domains~\cite{TriantafillouZU17Few,Dong2018Domain,Kang2018Transferable,Lifchitz2019Dense}.
-Empirical studies of FSL could be found in~\cite{chen2019closer,triantafillou2019meta}.
+Training a high-quality visual recognition system usually requires an ample number of annotated training set with many shots~\cite{RussakovskyDSKS15ImageNet,Krizhevsky2017ImageNet}, and a few-shot training set makes the model prone to overfitting.
+FSL aims to enable the classification on a few-shot support set with novel classes given labeled data-rich base classes~\cite{Fei-FeiFP06One,FinnAL17Model,LiZCL17Meta,Nichol2018On,Lee2018Gradient}.
+Meta-learning has become an effective tool for FSL, which generalizes a ``learning strategy'' from base to novel classes.
+One main thread of meta-learning considers transferable embeddings~\cite{SnellSZ17Prototypical,Oreshkin2018TADAM,Rusu2018Meta,Scott2018Adapted,Lee2019Meta,YeHZS2018Learning}, so that with the help of a non-parametric nearest neighbor classifier, novel class instances could be recognized given a few labeled examples.
+Other meta-learning methods explore the meta-model with initialization~\cite{FinnAL17Model,Nichol2018On,Ye2021How}, optimization policies~\cite{Sachin2017,Rusu2018Meta}, image generator~\cite{Wang2018Low}, and the mapping from data to classifier~\cite{WangH16Learning,WangRH17Learning}. \cite{Yue2020Interventional} analyzes FSL in a causal view.
+FSL has achieved promising results in various domains~\cite{TriantafillouZU17Few,Dong2018Domain,Kang2018Transferable,Lifchitz2019Dense,Pang2021Few}.
+Empirical studies of FSL are in~\cite{chen2019closer,triantafillou2019meta,Chao2020Revisiting,Ye2021Few}.

-Although FSL reduces the number of labels during the deployment of the system on novel classes, it still requires a large number of labels during the meta-model training.
-An intuitive question is whether we could still train a meta-model with limited or even no base class labels~\cite{antoniou2019assume}.
-Benefited from semantic consistency among the perturbated views of a single instance, a meta-learning model could be trained by treating augmented versions of an instance as if they are in the same pseudo class.
-Both embedding-based~\cite{ji2019unsupervised} and optimization-based~\cite{qin2020unsupervised} methods are investigated.
-In this paper, we first construct a strong UML baseline with the help of sufficient sampling and semi-normalized distance metric.
-Then we propose two threads of methods to increase the discriminative ability of the UML embeddings.

-Self-supervised learning is another possible way of learning an embedding model without labels~\cite{misra2020self}.
-Based on the pre-text tasks, the representation of objects becomes more discriminative and generalizable to ``downstream'' tasks~\cite{doersch2015unsupervised,noroozi2016unsupervised,pathak2016context,zhang2016colorful,gidaris2018unsupervised,ledig2017photo}.
-Inspired by the similarity between the embedding-based meta-learning and the contrastive self-supervised learning methods~\cite{he2020momentum,chen2020simple}, several recent approaches apply self-supervised learning in both supervised~\cite{Su2019When} and unsupervised meta-learning~\cite{ji2019unsupervised,li2020few,medina2020self}.
-Although self-supervised learning methods perform similar to meta-embeddings, specific properties of tasks are not fully considered.
-In this paper, we utilize the characteristic of tasks in meta-learning to make further improvements.